Effective dynamics of qubit networks via phase-covariant quantum ensembles: Phase-covariant dynamics from channel ensembles

-where we have separated the integral into two regions based on the sign of $\lambda_{3}$.
+A uniform distribution is then defined with probability density $\frac{9}{16}$.
+Here we have explicitly separated the integral into two regions based on the sign of $\lambda_{3}$.
 The positive region has a larger volume than that of the negative region, which is confirmed in Figure 7 (left).
 Therefore when sampling the phase-covariant channels using a uniform distribution, we expect there to be a bias towards positive $\lambda_{3}$.
-Our results are consistent with, although scaled differently from, those found in \cite{Siudzinska:2023a}.